Last Updated: 15th June 2026.

 Plus, without technology in place, you lose the ability to monitor the performance of your employees’ social media efforts and demonstrate ROI.

-But what about the really good stuff?! 😱
+But what about the really good stuff, like impact?

-You want to be able to track things like website clicks and comparative cost-per-click, and find out which content is generating the most engagement to level up your content marketing strategy.
+You’ll want to track website clicks and comparative cost-per-click, and identify which content is generating the most engagement to level up your content marketing strategy.

-Not to mention the fact that monitoring metrics manually becomes extremely difficult with any more than around 5-10 employees, as it requires them to manually enter their data on a consistent basis.
+Not to mention that monitoring metrics manually becomes extremely difficult with more than 5-10 employees, as it requires them to enter their data consistently.

 With DSMN8, you can centralize all of your company content, making it easy for every employee to find and share relevant content with their networks.